edlwang/FPSE-Boggle/README.md

 +---+---+---+---+
 ```

 One word that could be solved for is ARM because all the letters are next to each other sequentially.
 An invalid word would be REAR since we use the same R twice in the word.
 The goal of the game is to find as many words as possible on the board, scoring points based on the length of the word.
+If multiple players get the same word, then those points cancel out and do not contribute to the players' scores.
+Only words that the player uniquely gets counts towards the score.
+The player with the most points wins.

 We plan on implementing the functionality of playing Boggle using dictionary APIs (Merriam-Webster) to check if words are valid as well as solvers for the game to find all possible words in a Boggle grid.
 This will be done using a data structure to hold all possible words (trie) and implement a non-trivial search algorithm on the game board.